Active Directory hybrid identity: Extend on-premise Active Directory identity to Entra ID

 How to develop a sound access management strategy in Azure Active Directory?

-Windows is poised uneasily between two versions of how identity and access management (IAM) should work.
-On the one hand, Entra ID is the future, a world in which a growing amount of network infrastructure is hosted in third-party environments, beyond the traditional datacenter.
-At the same time, there are still a lot of AD networks out there that work perfectly well.
+Windows sits between two approaches to identity and access management (IAM).
+Entra ID is the cloud-first future, where network infrastructure is hosted in third-party environments, beyond the traditional datacenter.
+At the same time, most organizations still run Active Directory networks on-premises, and they work perfectly well.

-Unavoidably, today’s Windows admins must operate within an increasingly complex hybrid world.
-The networks they grew up with were based around Active Directory (AD) as the Windows IAM solution.
-But Microsoft’s increasing focus on its hosted cloud directory service, Entra ID (formerly Azure AD), implies that organizations must choose one over the other.
-Let's look at the advantages of each.
+Today’s Windows admins operate in an increasingly complex hybrid world.
+The networks they built careers on are based around Active Directory (AD) as the Windows IAM solution.
+But Microsoft’s focus on Entra ID (formerly Azure AD), it's hosted cloud directory service, creates the narrative that on-prem AD is the past.
+That organizations must choose one over the other.
+Here's how the two compare in real-world environments.

 • Entra ID integrates the Microsoft 365 applications most organizations use into a single platform.

-• Microsoft does the service provision for organizations, freeing them from having to run complex infrastructure across multiple locations.
+• Microsoft handles service provision, freeing organizations from running complex infrastructure across multiple locations.

 Active Directory offers greater control

-• Security teams retain full control over the IAM in AD without having to rely on third-party security.
+• Security teams retain full control over IAM in AD without relying on third-party infrastructure.

-• The organization gets certainty about data residency, which is important for strict regulatory standards.
+• Organizations get certainty about data residency, which is important for strict regulatory requirements.

 Hybrid organizations try to combine the best of both worlds

-How do organizations figure out which side of this divide they fall?
-This depends on their long-term objectives, which fall into three main groups.
+How do organizations decide which side of this divide they fall on?
+This depends on their long-term objectives, which fall into three groups.

-1. They plan to move to the cloud, and their goal is to move wholesale to Entra ID over time while retreating from on-premise applications.
+The goal is to transition wholesale to Entra ID over time while retreating from on-premises applications.

 Why would they take this route?
 Simplicity is usually cited as a big driver here, but it also suits organizations that must invest in new infrastructure on an ongoing basis, for example those with a heavy bias towards software development, services or ecommerce.

-Why would they take this route?
-The big motivations here to meet regulatory requirements (including those regarding data residency), and to support legacy applications not supported by Entra ID or the cloud.
+The motivation here is often to meet regulatory requirements (including data residency rules), and to support legacy applications that Entra ID can't accommodate.

-For organizations in sectors such as finance, critical infrastructure and government, remaining in control of the AD directory service is non-negotiable.
-For these organizations, keeping the directory service on-premise is paramount.
+For organizations in highly regulated sectors such as finance, critical infrastructure, and government, remaining in control of the AD directory service is non-negotiable.
+For these organizations, keeping the directory service on-premises is the baseline requirement.

-Why would they do this?
-Usually because they prefer to extend the life of their current IAM setup for operational or financial reasons but would still like to standardize on cloud applications such as Microsoft 365.
-Security protections such as MFA also become more convenient because they no longer depend on data center connectivity.
+Many organizations want to extend the life of their current IAM setup, for operational or financial reasons, while standardizing on cloud applications such as Microsoft 365.
+MFA also becomes more convenient: it no longer depends on datacenter connectivity.

-Most organizations fall into this third group, meaning it’s about weighing up pros and cons.
-What’s clear is that even organizations committed to using on-premise will often still need to accommodate Entra ID within their setup.
+Most organizations fall into the last two groups, meaning that hybrid identity management is about weighing up pros and cons.
+What’s clear is that even organizations committed to on-premises will often still need to accommodate Entra ID within their setup.

-The two IAM systems, AD and Entra ID, share a common lineage and many underlying principles but are designed to operate within very different environments.
-They are managed in different ways and enforce controls such as security in different ways.
+The two IAM systems, AD and Entra ID, share a common lineage and many underlying principles but are designed for very different environments.
+They're managed differently and they enforce security controls differently.

-What most organizations end up with is a hybrid identity approach in which they prioritize elements of both on-premise AD and Entra ID as a way of getting the best out of both worlds.
-However, this carries risks.
-Getting hybrid integration wrong can create either security weak spots or generate complexity leading to extra management overhead.
+Most organizations end up with a hybrid identity approach, prioritizing elements of both on-premises AD and Entra ID to get the best of each.
+But this carries risks.
+Getting hybrid identity management wrong can create security gaps and management overhead.

 Synchronizing AD and Entra ID using Microsoft tools

-Organizations need tools that allow them to use access both IAMs without compromising either.
-This should be difficult.
-Microsoft 365 applications assume Entra ID as the IAM and will not work directly with AD.
+Organizations need tools that allow them to secure access to on-premises and SaaS resources without compromising either.
+This shouldn't be difficult.
+But Microsoft 365 applications assume Entra ID as the IAM and don't work directly with AD.

-• Active Directory Federated Services (AD FS) is an older tool that allows organizations to continue using their on-premise AD identity while federating and synchronizing with Entra ID and Microsoft 365 through a single SSO credential.
+• Active Directory Federated Services (AD FS) is the older option.
+It allows organizations to continue using their on-premises AD identity while federating and synchronizing with Entra ID and Microsoft 365 through a single SSO credential.

-• Entra Connect Sync (Formerly Azure AD Connect) is an on-premise tool that synchronizes on-premise AD with cloud Entra AD.
+• Entra Connect Sync (formerly Azure AD Connect) is an on-premises tool that synchronizes on-premises AD with Entra ID.

 Is there a better way?

-UserLock brings a clear advantage to on-premise and hybrid environments: the ability to keep things simple.
+UserLock brings a clear advantage to on-premises and hybrid environments: the ability to keep things simple.

-That's because UserLock is designed around the principle that on-premise networks should retain as much control as possible.
-This allows IT to retain the centralization and control that is so important in on-premise environments.
+UserLock is built around the principle that on-premises networks should retain as much control as possible.
+That means IT keeps the centralization and control that matters in on-premises environments.

-Through UserLock, organizations can continue to use existing on-premise AD identity while securely integrating access to Entra ID, Microsoft 365 and other SaaS applications.
+With UserLock, organizations keep using their existing on-premises AD identity while securely extending SSO access to Entra ID, Microsoft 365, and other SaaS applications.

-UserLock combines SAML-based single sign-on (SSO) with MFA and access controls to cover the main use cases in on-premise and hybrid networking.
-So, there's no need for complex middleware riddled with hidden compromises.
+UserLock combines SAML-based SSO with MFA and access controls to cover the main on-premises and hybrid networking use cases.
+No complex middleware, no hidden compromises.

 When a user tries to access a Microsoft 365 application from home or work,this request contacts Entra ID for authentication.
 Because this is federated with UserLock SSO, Entra ID passes UserLock the request.
 UserLock SSO processes the request after checking the user’s credentials and authorization in the on-premise AD.
 With UserLock, you get the simplicity of only maintaining one identity, the on-premise identity, for access to all line of business apps.